 Weeping Willow Bonsai

 The weeping willow is a thirsty little tree.
 It should be watered frequently, as soon as the soil feels dry.
-You should not go more than two weeks without watering the weeping willow, but it is also critical not to over water.
-There should be adequate drainage.
+You should not go more than two weeks without watering the willow Bonsai, but it is also critical not to over water, there should be adequate drainage.
 You may also keep it in a humidity tray all year.
 Weeping willows require a lot of water year round (most in the summer, least in the winter when the tree is dormant).

 Pruning is one of the most important steps for keeping your weeping willow Bonsai beautiful.
 Weeping willows grow very quickly and require constant pruning.
 You will also need to cut growth back to the main branch every fall.

 Potting can be tricky with the weeping willow.
-A typical Bonsai tree grows about two inches a year; a weeping willow can grow up to a foot a month!
-Thus, they will need to be re-potted frequently and it is optimal to do so during warm weather seasons, but like most other trees not on day that is too hot, as this will stress the tree.
+A typical Bonsai tree grows about two inches a year; a willow Bonsai can grow up to a foot a month!
+Thus, they will need to be re-potted frequently and it is best to do so during warm weather seasons, but like most other trees not on day that is too hot, as this will stress the tree.

 Smaller varieties of the weeping willow, such as the corkscrew willow or the dwarf arctic willow, can be more conducive to a potting culture.